History of the University

 Under the auspices of the State Division of University Extension, summer courses were first offered in 1915, marking the beginning of the university’s commitment to Continuing Education programs.
 In 1935, the college was also authorized to establish graduate programs and in 1954 the first evening courses were offered.

 In 1960, the college changed its name and expanded its mission.
 The State College at Fitchburg diversified its programs to include degrees in disciplines other than education.
 In 1965, its name was officially changed to Fitchburg State College.
 In July, 2010 the governor signed legislation renaming us Fitchburg State University.
-Within our 15 academic departments, we offer more than 25 degrees, 50 concentrations, and 45 minors, as well as three certificate programs at the undergraduate level.
-At the graduate level, we offer more than 12 master’s degree programs, and over 40 concentrations.
-In addition, we offer two Certificate of Advanced Graduate Study programs, four post Baccalaureate certificate programs, and seven graduate-level certificate programs.
-Enrollment is up to 3,626 full-time and 3,740 part-time students which include 903 matriculated graduate students.
+Today we offer more than 68 undergraduate degrees in 14 academic departments, offering 35 majors, 36 master’s degree programs, two Certificate of Advanced Graduate Study programs, four post Baccalaureate certificate programs, and nine graduate certificate programs.
+Enrollment is up to 3,750 full-time and 2,990 part-time students which include 1,080 matriculated graduate students.
 The campus has expanded from a single structure on High Street to 45 buildings on 278 acres of which 113 acres make up the main campus, becoming the educational center for the Montachusett region.
 The University proudly offers traditional and non-traditional programs to serve the educational needs of its students as undergraduate, graduate, and continuing education students.

 Mission of the State Universities